AriFordsham/GHCWiki/injective-type-families.md

 # Injective type families

 This page summarizes the design behind injective type families ([\#6018](https://gitlab.haskell.org//ghc/ghc/issues/6018)).
-It is a work in progress.
-This page will evolve to reflect the progress made.
+For the latest information about implementation progress see [ D202](https://phabricator.haskell.org/D202).
+ETA: based on current progress I estimate that this should be completed around March 2015.
+This means injective type families will be available in GHC 7.12.

 Person responsible for this page and the implementation: Jan Stolarek (just so